 Sometimes when we are busy, we don’t listen to ourselves, so ask the question, and then allow the answer to come.

-When we ask our self, from the very core of our values and shared humanity, does what we really need to do right now change?
+When we ask ourselves, from the very core of our values and shared humanity, does what we really need to do right now change?
 Or does it stay focused on what’s truly important and that is life, right?

 It’s life, so let’s take a moment and get centered, get focused, and remind ourselves that like all things this, too, will pass.
 Our impatience is normal.
 If we fight, it will get stronger but if we recognize it and sit with it and lean in, it will begin to lessen.

 Please let me know if the exercise above was helpful.
-If you would like to explore more mindful exercises and articles, I invite you to join the Nearly Mindful Facebook Group!
+If you would like to explore more mindful exercises and articles, I invite you to join the Nearly Mindful Facebook Group or join us for a free, virtual 30-minute mindfulness meditation drop-in every Friday morning!